alexeiramone/django-default-template/README.md

 - Grappelli
 - Filebrowser
 - Some Filebrowser configurations based on largest Bootstrap 3 column widths
+- project_static folder, will be collected.
+We use it for site-specific assets like logo and CSS overrides (in alexei.css)
+- media/favicon - We use [Realfavicongenerator.net](http://realfavicongenerator.net/) and drop all stuff there.
+Original.png as used as folder placeholder but we always upload the logo original file there.
+- /templates/base.html - Extends from core.html (In AMDB's private repo)
+- /templates/index.html - Homepage
+- /templates/email_template.html - Simple sanitized email template, inherits from private repo too.

 ## Run.bat
 - Spawns Mongoose preconfigured to this project's default media path